13 Mobile App Marketing Strategies To Maximize Downloads

 The first move should be to determine who your target audience is.
 If your target is other businesses or industry professionals, you might want to promote your app on LinkedIn or Twitter.
 Individual customers who have shown interest in goods or services similar to yours can be found on Facebook and Instagram, on the other hand.

-Using Facebook, create a mix of supported stories and promoted posts that are targeted to mobile news feeds.
+Using Facebook, create a mix of supporting stories and promoted posts that are targeted to mobile news feeds.
 Promoted tweets on Twitter will help you get more people to download your app.
 Look into influencer marketing, particularly on social media platforms like Instagram and Snapchat.

 Run competitions to encourage people to download and try your app.
 Motivate users to create content to demonstrate the app’s worth.
 To establish yourself as a niche authority, use sites like Quora and Reddit.